 Carrier aggregation intermodulation distortions in Advanced Systems

-Achieving greater throughput requires increasing bandwidth.
-However, due to frequency’s scarcity, the necessary bandwidth may not be available in one contiguous band.
-LTE Advanced use multiple bands for one user: that is carrier aggregation .
-However power amplifier’s efficiency is only possible in the nonlinear mode, in which multiple bands will lead to intermodulation (IMD) distortions.
-The consequence can be severe desensitization of own receiver.
-The predistortion is one of the method used for mitigating intermodulations.
+Achieving greater throughput in telecommunications requires increasing bandwidth.
+However, due to scarcity in carrier frequencies, the required bandwidth may not be available in a contiguous band.
+LTE Advanced uses multiple bands for one single user, which is known as carrier aggregation .
+However, power amplifier’s efficiency can only be achieved when operated in the nonlinear mode, in which multiple bands will lead to intermodulation distortions (IMD).
+The consequence can be a severe desensitization of the own receiver.
+Predistortion is one of the methods used for mitigating intermodulations.

-In this project we analyse the consequences of carrier aggregation intermodulation distortions in LTE-Advanced and we design and implement (hardware implementation) an IMD carrier generator, which will output a linear combination of used frequency carriers.
+In this project we analyse the consequences of carrier aggregation intermodulation distortions in LTE-Advanced and we design and hardware implement an IMD carrier generator, which will output a linear combination of used frequency carriers.

 - Zukang Shen et al., Overview of 3GPP LTE-Advanced Carrier Aggregation for 4G Wireless Communications, in IEEE COMMUNICATION MAGAZINE, February 2012